nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 <img src="https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/images/walkthrough_4.png?raw=true" width="800">
 </kbd>
 ### Cancel a Flight
 To cancel a flight, select one of its scheduled cells and then press 'Cancel Flight'.
 A menu will appear prompting the user to confirm that they do want to cancel the flight.
-If 'Yes' is selected, the flight will no longer appear on the GUI.
+If 'Yes' is selected, the flight will no longer appear on the GUI nor will it exist in the system.
 <br><br>
 <kbd>
 <img src="https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/images/walkthrough_6.png?raw=true" width="800">